rastafan/cordova-plugin-nativeaudio/README.md

 In addition to the clean-up of legacy code and callbacks, this fork uses AVPlayer for iOS, fixes some caveats with the original project, and can reproduce streaming audio from http/https.

+Also, Media Controls are integrated to control audio flow from outside the app.
+Media Controls have been integrated using the code of [this plugin by ghenry22 and homerours](https://github.com/ghenry22/cordova-plugin-music-controls2).
+Thank you!

 ## Roadmap

 Following the Cordova philosophy, this is a shim for a web audio implementation (on mobile) which is as fast and feature-rich as native mobile APIs.
 Currently, neither HTML5 Audio or the more recent Web Audio API offer a cross-platform solution which 1) is fast, 2) supports concurrency and 3) maintains a low overhead.